Sai-Sudarshan/Predicting-Customer-Churn-in-a-Telecommunications-Company/README.md

 By synthesizing existing knowledge, this literature review aims to provide a foundation for the methodology chosen in this report and highlight any gaps or advancements in the field.

-# 4. Data Collection and Preprocessing {#data-collection-and-preprocessing}
+# 4. Data Collection and Preprocessing

 ## 4.1 Data Sources